rbowsley/lamplighthelp/source/31-1-0_Steps_to_created_a_campaign.markdown

 # 31.1.0 Overview of the steps to create a {{recruiter}} campaign

-> The minimum steps are to create a Question Set for the {{recruiter_applicant}} to complete,
-> ensure equalities monitoring fields are in place, and then create a campaign that
+> The minimum steps are to create a Question Set for the applicant to complete, ensure equalities monitoring fields are in place, and then create a campaign that applicants respond to.
-> {{recruiter_applicant}}s respond to.
 There are a few other things you should do.